C0D3D3V/Moodle-DL/README.md

 - `--threads INT`
     - Overwrites the number of download threads. (default: 5)
 - `--verbose`
-    - Print various debugging information
+    - Print various debugging information into the `MoodleDownloader.log` file.
 - `--username USERNAME`
     - Can be used to automate the `--new-token` process.
     - Specify username to skip the query when creating a new token.